Methodology, Parameters, and Calculations

 Uncertainty Range

-What this means: Thereβs significant uncertainty here.
-The true value likely falls between 6.00k diseases and 10.0k diseases (Β±29%).
-This represents a wide range that our Monte Carlo simulations account for when calculating overall uncertainty in the results.
+What this means: This estimate has moderate uncertainty.
+The true value likely falls between 40% and 50% (ยฑ11%).
+This represents a reasonable range that our Monte Carlo simulations account for when calculating overall uncertainty in the results.

 The normal distribution means values cluster around the center with equal chances of being higher or lower.